-This externship is a culmination of all the learning and practice acquire with in-house courses.
-The student goes into a "real-life' medical environment and applies their skills and knowledge while interacting with patients and co-workers.
+This course will provides Medical Assisting degree students with a systematic and structured study environment in preparation for the national certification examination.
+This course is designed as an academic review.
+Students will learn the steps necessary to become nationally certified.
+Prerequisite: None knowledge while interacting with patients and co-workers.
 The extern performs clinical and administrative duties required of an entry level Medical Assistant during the supervised, graded, MA practice.
 Employer agreements, detailed job descriptions, employer evaluations, and duties directly related to the student's program of study are required.
 This course is approved, coordinated, and graded by faculty.
 This course is taken after all other courses have been completed.